-EC provides insight on important reforms of EU VAT
+EC provides insight on important reforms of European Union VAT

 The European Commission (EC) has circulated information on a new set of reforms to the current EU VAT framework, with the aim of tackling tax evasion and decreasing friction for businesses that trade cross-border.